Petroleum industry in Canada: Oil refineries

-There once were four oil refineries in the Vancouver area, but Imperial Oil, Shell Canada, and Petro Canada converted their refineries to product terminals in the 1990s and now supply the BC market from their large refineries near Edmonton, Alberta, which are closer to Canada's oil sands and largest oil fields.
-Chevron's refinery is at risk of closure due to difficulties in getting oil supply from Alberta via the capacity-limited Trans Mountain Pipeline, its only pipeline link to the rest of Canada.
+There once were four oil refineries in the Vancouver area, but Imperial Oil, Shell Canada, and Petro Canada converted their refineries to product terminals in the 1990s.
+They now supply the BC market from their large refineries near Edmonton, Alberta, which are closer to Canada's oil sands and largest oil fields.

-In June 2016 Chevron put its oil refinery in Burnaby, BC up for sale, along with its fuel distribution network in British Columbia and Alberta.
+In 2012, the Burnaby Refinery, owned at the time by Chevron, was said to be at risk of closure due to difficulties in getting oil supply; the capacity-limited Trans Mountain Pipeline was its only pipeline link to the rest of Canada.
+In June 2016 Chevron put the refinery up for sale, along with its fuel distribution network in British Columbia and Alberta.
 “The company acknowledges these are challenging times and we need to be open to changing market conditions and opportunities as they arise,” a company representative said.
 The refinery, which started production in 1935, has 430 employees.
 Chevron's offer to sell follows Imperial Oil's sale of 497 Esso gas stations in B.C. and Alberta.
-It is unclear what will happen if Chevron fails to sell its BC assets.